gaps-closure/gaps-closure.github.io/docs/C/03-03-01-conflict-analyzer.md

 a non-annotation PDG node to an LLVM annotation node).
 Each of these node and edge types are further divided into subtypes.

-More documentation about the specific nodes and edges in the PDG can be found here. **TODO: include link to PDG doc**
+More documentation about the specific nodes and edges in the PDG can be found [here](#pdg-appendix).

-- called via subprocess in python
-- produces minizinc pdg instance and debug pdg csv

-**PSU documentation for PDG??
-How much do we want to include, this doc is huge** **Include PSU doc in appendix or link to separate doc**

 ### input generation and constraint solving using Minizinc